matloff/omsi/README.md

 exit  # leave pc22
 ```

+*Running the server on a laptop:*

+For experts only!

 The instructor could run the server on a laptop computer in the
 classroom.
 However, this gives a dynamic IP address, basically
 visible only to other machines using the same router.
 The students'